In this series of articles I wish to consider briefly the chief disputed issue in modern theological writing about the Resurrection of Christ.

 Few today would opt for this explanation, because it would require the concurrence of a whole series of events, each of which is intrinsically improbable and for each of which there is no evidence whatever.
 This amounts to a moral certainty that the explanation is false, when we recall that, in a series of independent possible events, each of which is fairly improbable, the probability of the whole series occurring becomes exceedingly small.

-When there is no such evidence--all the more when there is contrary evidence--we can be morally certain that no concurrence of events took place.
+When there is no such evidence–all the more when there is contrary evidence–we can be morally certain that no concurrence of events took place.
 To the mere speculation that maybe some such concurrence occurred, we can reply, without fear of being wrong, that such a speculation is erroneous.
-Quad gratis asseritur, gratis negatur.
+Quod gratis asseritur, gratis negatur (“What is asserted gratuitously may be denied gratuitously”).

 Let’s return to the series of improbabilities involved in the speculation that Jesus never died on the cross: